-Content Management System (CMS) | Feature available to Site Managers for creating, editing, and publishing web pages .
+Custom Page | Feature available to site managers for creating, editing, and publishing web pages on a Connect site.

 CSV | See Comma-Separated Value.

-Disaster Response Module (DRM) | Module designed for managing spontaneous unaffiliated volunteers (SUVs) in time of disaster.
+Disaster Response Module (DRM) | Add-on module designed for managing spontaneous unaffiliated volunteers (SUVs) in time of disaster.

 Email Blast | Administrative tool for emailing groups of users.

-Employee Access Link | In advanced events (AEM), a link that employees of a company (or members of a group) can use to accessing private needs that have been assigned to their company or group.
+Employee Access Link | In advanced events, a link that employees of a company (or members of a group) can use to access private needs that have been assigned to their company or group.

 Event | A public occasion sponsored or promoted by a nonprofit organization, and to which the community is invited to attend.
 Events can include the option for people to RSVP.
 An event is not the same as an advanced event.

 Expired (Need) | A need whose “happens on,” “runs until,” or shift date is in the past.
 Needs are no longer displayed publicly after they expire.
-Admins and agency managers can view and revive needs as desired.
+Site managers and agency managers can view expired needs as desired.